BjoernKW/MailTrigger/README.md

 ## Sending an email

-This HTTP call will load a template named ```test_channel.md``` and replace any placeholders with the replacements provider in the HTTP request body:
+This HTTP call will load a template named ```test_channel.md``` and replace any placeholders with the replacements provided in the HTTP request body:

 ```curl -d '{"TO": "test@test.com", "FIRST_NAME": "Jack"}' -H 'Content-Type: application/json' -X POST http://localhost:8080/api/v1/sendMail/test_channel```